 Starting up an IRS payment plan is one of the easiest options for starting to repay IRS tax debt.
 Usually, the early stage of tax debt begins with the IRS demanding total repayment of back taxes.
-However, in most cases it's possible to set up a payment plan and avoid incurring further penalties.
-This can be done on your own, but in many cases professionals at handling tax problems will get you much lower monthly payments and better overall terms than you would get on your own.
+However, in most cases it’s possible to set up a payment plan.
+This can be done on your own, but in many cases professionals concentrating in handling tax problems will get you much lower monthly payments and better overall terms than you would get on your own.

 Innocent Spouse Relief

 Even if you’re separated from your spouse, you can still easily find yourself liable for your former partner’s tax debts.
 There are steps that can be taken towards innocent spouse relief that can help provide a layer of protection to those who find themselves in this scenario.

 It’s not easy, but in some instances it’s possible for a skilled legal professional to help clients avoid various penalties that the IRS may put in place.
 This can often cancel portions of back taxes, removal of interest and penalties.
 In some cases it can even remove the entirety of the penalty.

 Getting audited is never fun, and it’s important that you have someone on your side during the process.
 The IRS actively looks for tax returns that have the highest chance of netting them additional tax collection, and as a result you need to be sure to have an experienced accountant, attorney, or both on your side who will protect you and your rights during the process.